-The inventory is comprised of finished goods available for sale and are stated at the lower of cost or net realizable value using the first-in, first-out method of valuation.
-The inventory at December 31, 2020 and 2019 were \$0.8 million and \$0.6 million, respectively.
+The inventory is comprised of work in process and finished goods available for sale and are stated at the lower of cost or net realizable value using specific identification method for serial numbered inventory and first-in, first-out method for all other inventory for valuation.
+The inventory at December 31, 2021 and 2020 were \$1.9 million and \$0.8 million, respectively, comprised of finished goods.